apache/royale-docs/features/as3/verbatim-strings.md

 ## Limitations of verbatim strings in Royale

 Other ActionScript compilers, such as the one in the [Apache Flex SDK](https://flex.apache.org/){:target='_blank'}, may not recognize verbatim strings.
-Attemping to pass ActionScript or MXML source code that contains verbatim strings to another compiler will result in compile-time errors.
+Attemping to pass ActionScript or MXML source code that contains verbatim strings to another compiler may result in compile-time errors.
 In other words, to write 100% portable ActionScript code that works with any compiler, avoid using verbatim strings and any of Royale's other [extensions to the ActionScript language](features/as3#new-actionscript-language-features-in-royale).